 Determine the Right Term when purchasing a home

-Even the savvies of homebuyers can find it challenging to choose the mortgage term that is best.
+Even the savviest of homebuyers can find it challenging to choose the mortgage term that is best.
 However it is important homebuyers make the right decision about which product to choose in order to maximize their savings.
-Clients can choose a longer mortgage and ensure that they will be able to afford payments should the interest rates increase.
+Clients can choose a longer mortgage and ensure that they will be able to afford payments, should the interest rates increase.
 Alternatively, they may choose to pay their mortgage sooner.
 For example, if you are shopping for an investment property, you will likely want to consider choosing a longer mortgage term to allow you to more accurately project your future income and expenses from the property.
-In addition to considering the financial markets and your personal circumstances, it is important to pay attention to the conditions of the mortgage and how much flexibility they provide should your situation change.
+In addition to considering the financial markets and your personal circumstances, it is important to pay attention to the conditions of the mortgage and how much flexibility they provide if your situation changes.

 The amortization terms for most mortgages in Canada are generally between 25 and 35 years, however, it doesn’t have to take that long.
 You can pay off your mortgage sooner by taking these steps:

 - Make mortgage payments weekly or bi-weekly, instead of monthly.